 Dayton’s success against the opioid epidemic is good for real estate investment

 Those considering investing in real estate will, and should, pay attention to the direction in which an area is going.
 An area presents increased opportunities for investors when it is on the “upswing.”
 This is due to the fact that improving areas can see improving property values, increasing rents, and an increase of the ease in which property may eventually be sold.
 A substantial reduction in a problem such as opioid overdoses shows, in my opinion, that a city like ours is on the upswing.

 If you are considering investing in Dayton area real estate, then contact me today to speak with a realtor.
 As someone who is also an investor, I am familiar with the needs of those attempting to grow their portfolios.
 I work with a number of investors, both in state and out of state, and I look forward to speaking with you.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Note & Disclaimer: Nothing in this article, or on this website should be construed as investment or financial advice.
 The opinions shared on this website are the personal, and not professional, opinion of the author and are not associated with Keller Williams Advantage.
 Any investment decisions should be made after consulting with a certified financial/investment professional.